magicmark/programming-protips-wiki/src/protips/return-early.md

 By returning (or throwing!) early, we reduce the level of nesting for the rest of the function, improving readability.

-You can write multiple guards at the top of the function when checking inputs:
+You can write multiple guards at the top of the function:

 ```js
 function getConfigOption(filePath, key) {